chonz369/SteelX/README.md

     - Report/Flag Player
     - Invite Player [to Match]

-ResourceManager.cs : class, manages all resources that need to be loaded in game (like prefabs
+- **ResourceManager.cs:** class, manages all resources that need to be loaded in game (like prefabs
+  - Audio Manager
+    - Music
+    - Sound Effects (Menu Bleeps)